-(See also "Unequal voting rights" page 20)
+(See also "Unequal voting rights" pages 21-22.)

 Companies in some jurisdictions are permitted to change shareholders' voting rights under certain circumstances.
-[The fund] believes that voting rights are an essential part of owning shares in a company and that the voting rights of shareholders should not be altered.
-[The fund] will vote against a company's efforts to change or limit shareholders' voting rights whenever it has an opportunity to do so.
+We believe that voting rights are an essential part of owning shares in a company and that the voting rights of shareholders should not be altered.

-• [The fund] will vote against proposals that would limit or change shareholders' rights to vote their shares.

-[The fund] will vote for proposals to protect shareholders' voting rights.
+- Vote against proposals that would limit or change shareholders' rights to vote their shares. - Vote for proposals to protect shareholders' voting rights.

 Some companies allow matters at shareholders' meetings to be decided by a show of hands, instead of a ballot.
 This procedure ignores the votes of any shareholders who are not present at the meeting - which is likely to be the majority of shareholders.
-[The fund] sees this practice as a violation of shareholders' basic voting rights.

-[The fund] will vote against the nominating committee of any company that decides matters at its shareholders' meetings by a show of hands instead of a ballot.
+We see this practice as a violation of shareholders' basic voting rights. • Vote against the nominating committee of any company that decides matters at its shareholders' meetings by a show of hands instead of a ballot.